diegosanchezr/UICollectionViewStressing/README.md

 Cell at position 30 is 0x00007f94e843d1f0.
 There's a move 30 -> 57.
 After the update, 0x00007f94e843d1f0 is still reported on position 30

+## reloadData before performBatchUpdates completes

+It can lead to unexpected cells on the collection view: [video](https://github.com/diegosanchezr/UICollectionViewStressing/blob/master/GhostCells/screencast.mov) and [project](https://github.com/diegosanchezr/UICollectionViewStressing/tree/master/GhostCells)

+Documentation somehow warns about this: "You should not call this method in the middle of animation blocks where items are being inserted or deleted"